COUNSELING EDUCATION (CE)

 CE-649 FAMILY & COUPLES COUNSELING (3 Credits)

-This is an introductory course offered annually to acquaint the student with the fundamentals of family and marriage counseling.
-The student would be introduced to the predominant theories and specific techniques of marriage and family counseling.
+This is an introductory course to acquaint the student with the fundamentals of family and couples counseling.
+The student will be introduced to the predominant theories and specific techniques of couples, marriage, and family counseling.
 The course will discuss typical and atypical examples of family development to make students aware of a multi-cultural and diverse society.

 Restrictions: RG.UG.GR